TABurrows/taburrows.github.io/_docs/Auth0/grants.md

 ### Authorization Code Flow

-(optional Refresh Token) Use when:
+(optionally returns Refresh Token) Use when:
 - Client is a Web App executing on a Server eg. no Web Browser = lower risk of exposure